Both French Press and Moka pot make a delicious cup of coffee yet there are some obvious differences between these manual coffee makers.

 Is a French press or Moka Pot better for travel?

 Moka pot is perfect for camping and traveling.
 It’s small, lightweight, and easy to carry.
 You can buy a portable burner too.
 While a French press is not suitable to carry around as it’s heavy and larger, and the glass can break.
-However, Steel French Press can be a good option too!
+However, Steel French Press can be a good option for traveling too!